talon-one/talon_go/docs/NewLoyaltyProgram.md

 `func (o *NewLoyaltyProgram) SetTiersDowngradePolicy(v string)`

 SetTiersDowngradePolicy gets a reference to the given string and assigns it to the TiersDowngradePolicy field.

+### GetProgramJoinPolicy

+`func (o *NewLoyaltyProgram) GetProgramJoinPolicy() string`

+GetProgramJoinPolicy returns the ProgramJoinPolicy field if non-nil, zero value otherwise.

+### GetProgramJoinPolicyOk

+`func (o *NewLoyaltyProgram) GetProgramJoinPolicyOk() (string, bool)`

+GetProgramJoinPolicyOk returns a tuple with the ProgramJoinPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasProgramJoinPolicy

+`func (o *NewLoyaltyProgram) HasProgramJoinPolicy() bool`

+HasProgramJoinPolicy returns a boolean if a field has been set.

+### SetProgramJoinPolicy

+`func (o *NewLoyaltyProgram) SetProgramJoinPolicy(v string)`

+SetProgramJoinPolicy gets a reference to the given string and assigns it to the ProgramJoinPolicy field.

 ### GetName